Skip to content

 Active Compounds in Hydrangea Root

 Hydrangea root contains a range of active compounds, including hydrangin, kaempferol, quercetin, and chlorogenic acid.
 These compounds are believed to be responsible for the plant's many health benefits.
-Hydrangin, for example, is a natural diuretic that helps to flush excess fluid from the body, making it an effective treatment for conditions such as edema and high blood pressure.
+Hydrangin, for example, is a natural diuretic that helps to flush excess fluid from the body.
 Kaempferol and quercetin are powerful antioxidants that help to reduce inflammation and protect against oxidative stress.
-Chlorogenic acid is known for its anti-inflammatory and analgesic properties, making it an effective remedy for joint pain and other inflammatory conditions.
+Chlorogenic acid is known for its anti-inflammatory and analgesic properties.

 Health Benefits of Hydrangea Root